 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in South Dakota.

-You may want copies of a death certificate for your personal records or, if you are in charge of wrapping up the deceased person's affairs, to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim assets or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and others.
+If you're the executor of the estate (in charge of wrapping up the deceased person's affairs), you should ask for at least 10 certified copies.
+You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.